 The NWSA selected as its Chief Executive Officer, the Chief Executive Officer of the Port of Tacoma, who may serve in those dual roles for up to five years.
-It is possible that the dual role may pose a real or perceived conflict of interest.

 Cash: Cash represents cash and demand deposits.
 The NWSA maintains its cash in bank deposit accounts, which are covered by the Public Deposit Protection Commission of the State of Washington.